Virtual Tours and Educational Resources

 CHICAGO ARCHITECTURE CENTER

-While in-person tours highlighting the Windy City are hold, Zoom sessions feature docents cover the same themes and buildings.
-The center also has a variety of hands-on activities and resources available for educators.
+While the center’s in-person tours highlighting the Windy City are hold, live online tours cover the organization’s regular tour themes and highlight significant buildings in downtown Chicago.
+The attraction also has a variety of hands-on activities and resources available for educators.

 Contact: Deb Rodak